 You call and make an appointment.
 For most cases, a brief initial phone consultation is required to see if I am the right attorney to help.
 If a follow up appointment is needed in person or via teleconference, that can be arranged.

-For a Personal Injury case, we’ll need to know more personal information about you, how the accident happened, your own insurance and coverage, the other party (at fault party) insurance and contact information, any reports, police reports, hospital records, treatment records, etc. But, we can obtain most of those items along the way during the course of representation.
+For a Personal Injury case, we’ll need to know more personal information about you, how the accident happened, your own insurance and coverage, the other party’s (at fault party) insurance and contact information, and any reports (police reports, hospital records, treatment records, etc.).
+However, we can obtain most of those items along the way during the course of representation.

 For a bankruptcy case, I need to know which type of chapter 7 bankruptcy you are seeking.
-E.G. is it a personal or business filing.
-Is it a joint or single filing.
+For example, is it a personal or business filing?
+Is it a joint or single filing?
 Then, we would have an initial consultation where I would send a questionnaire to see if you’re eligible for the relief you want.
-I’ll do a credit report check and go over all your assets.or your ticket if you were pulled over).
+I’ll do a credit report check and go over all your assets.
 Other items we’ll need on a case by case basis.

 If we do not have a connection or I feel you will not be a good client, I will decline representation.